Moly (herb): In Greek myth

-Assignment to a real species
+Assignment to a species

 Snowdrop, which biologists proposed as real-world moly in 1983.

 There has been much controversy as to the identification, and some authors point out that as a fictional element of the story, it does not necessarily correspond to any real plant.

 Kurt Sprengel believed that the plant is identical to Allium nigrum as Homer describes it.
 Some also believe that it may have been Allium moly, instead, which is named after the mythical herb.
 Philippe Champault decides in favour of the Peganum harmala (of the family Nitrariaceae), (Note: (Chisholm 1911) cites Bérard (1906).) the Syrian or African rue (Greek πἠγανον), from the seeds and roots of which the vegetable alkaloid harmaline is extracted.
 The flowers are white with green stripes.
 Victor Bérard (1906) relying partly on a Semitic root, (Note: (Chisholm 1911) cites Bérard (1906).) prefers the Atriplex halimus (Note: Mediterranean saltbush or sea orache, Atriplex halimus from atriplex, a Latin form of Greek ἀτράφαξυς, and halimos ἅλιμος, "marine".)

 family Amaranthaceae – a herb or low shrub common on the south European coasts.
 These identifications are noticed by R. M. Henry (1906), (Note: (Chisholm 1911) cites Henry (1906)) who illustrates the Homeric account by passages in the Paris and Leiden magical papyri, and argues that moly is probably a magical name, derived perhaps from Phoenician or Egyptian sources, for a plant that cannot be certainly identified.
 He shows that the "difficulty of pulling up" the plant is not a merely physical one, but rather connected with the peculiar powers claimed by magicians.

 Medical historians have speculated that the transformation to pigs was not intended literally, but instead refers to anticholinergic intoxication whose symptoms include amnesia, hallucinations, and delusions.
 This diagnosis would make "moly" align well with the snowdrop, a flower of the region that contains galantamine, an anticholinesterase that therefore might counteract anticholinergics.
 In 2024, a study suggested the possibility that the plant in question is, in fact, an ethnobotanical complex composed of several phylogenetically close species, which could have been used interchangeably due to their similar properties.